halb3/haeley-template/README.md

 4. Since git repository information is used for selfreporting the modules version (`about.ts`), at least one commit is required in order to have various scripts (e.g., `build` oder `build:dev`) work.
 5. Note: we use gh setup-node@v2 action which supports caching for npm.
 For this to work, the `package-lock.json` must be part of the repository.
 The hash of this file is used as a cache reference.
 6. If everything is setup, try re-run the last action (which might fail the first time, if the coveralls secret was added after commiting the gh action).

+# Publishing with NPM

+1. Log in to your npm account (check with `npm whoami`) using `npm login`
+2. Initialize the haeley scope (manually by configuring the package, or using `npm init --scope=haeley`)
+3. Commit everything, merge everything, make sure everything works!
+4. Decide on required semantic! version change: `npm version patch`, `npm version minor`, or `npm version major`
+5. Publish using `npm publish --access public`